-- seq Sequence - elements Pointer to the destination array that must be large enough.
-It should be a pointer to data, not a matrix header. - slice The sequence portion to copy to the array
+elements - Pointer to the destination array that must be large enough.
+It should be a pointer to data, not a matrix header.

+slice - The sequence portion to copy to the array

 The function copies the entire sequence or subsequence to the specified buffer and returns the pointer to the buffer.